imSarthakGautam/JavaScript/Functional_Programming/Functions.md

 When functions are passed in to or returned from another function, then those functions which were passed in or returned can be called a lambda.

 ___

+#### Mutations
+- One of the core principles of functional programming is to not change things.
+Changes lead to bugs.

+- It's easier to prevent bugs knowing that your functions don't change anything, including the function arguments or any global variable.

+- create new variables and objects and return them if need be from a function.

+- Recall that in functional programming, changing or altering things is called mutation, and the outcome is called a side effect

+- Declare function parameters - any computation inside a function depends only on the arguments passed to the function, and not on any global object or variable.